rtshkmr/Odin-Project/backend/webdev101_ruby_on_rails/blogger/README.md

   - `<%` : the result of the code will be hidden
   - `<=%`: the result of the ruby code will be output in place of the clause
+  - note that you can add in html element tags into the erb tags

   (?) how come we don't need to put doctype tag at the top of the .html.erb file?

+### 11. Adding Navigation to the Index

+- Ref to Routing Table to see route names that will be used for links
+- _"route helper"_ is used to specify where the link will point to. route helper looks like this:
+  - `article_path(id)`
+- in the template file, we add the links, using a link helper see [index template file](/backend/webdev101_ruby_on_rails/blogger/app/views/articles/index.html.erb)
+  - can add new article creation links at the bottom, similarly.
+See where you have to point to based on the routing table, then create link using link helper.
+- now, there's a link but there's no `show` action (creating a show method of the controller)

+### 12. Creating SHOW Action

+- what do we want to do when the user clicks an article title?
+Find the article, then display a page with its title and body.
+We’ll use the number on the end of the URL to find the article in the database.

+### 13. Styling your Templates

+- place css sheets, appropriately named at `app/assets/stylesheets/`

 ## Takeaways